 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Franklin has relatively fewer families with younger children, and/or college students.
 Combined, this makes Franklin a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Franklin is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Franklin does not have a public transit system used by locals to get to and from work.

-In terms of college education, Franklin is nearly on par with the US average for all cities of 21.84%: 17.43% of adults 25 and older in Franklin have a bachelor's degree or advanced degree.
+The percentage of adults in Franklin who are college-educated is close to the national average for all communities of 21.84%: 18.09% of the adults in Franklin have a bachelor's degree or advanced degree.

-The per capita income in Franklin in 2010 was $20,993, which is low income relative to New Hampshire, and lower middle income relative to the rest of the US.
-This equates to an annual income of $83,972 for a family of four.
+The per capita income in Franklin in 2010 was $22,318, which is low income relative to New Hampshire, and middle income relative to the rest of the US.
+This equates to an annual income of $89,272 for a family of four.
 However, Franklin contains both very wealthy and poor people as well.

 The people who call Franklin home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Franklin residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Franklin include English, Irish, Italian, and French Canadian.
+The greatest number of Franklin residents report their race to be White, followed by Asian.
+Important ancestries of people in Franklin include English, Irish, French Canadian, and Italian.

 The most common language spoken in Franklin is English.
-Other important languages spoken here include French and African languages.
+Other important languages spoken here include French and Urdu.